bibleexchange/courses/poetry/en/400_ecclesiastes_introduction.md

 Authorship of Ecclesiastes is often ascribed to Solomon.

-> Ecclesiastes 1:1 &mdash; The words of the Preacher, the son of David, king in Jerusalem.
+> Ecclesiastes 1:1 — The words of the Preacher, the son of David, king in Jerusalem.

 Jewish and early Christian tradition attribute the book to Solomon.
 The author identifies himself as "the son of David, king in Jerusalem" (1:1).
 He also refers to himself as "the Preacher" (1:1,2,12; 7:27; 12:8,9,10).
 Many of the experiences spoken of in Ecclesiastes correspond quite well with what we know about Solomon's life.
 Internal evidences point to Solomon.
 Note the references to:

 * His wisdom (1:16; cf. 1 Ki 3:12)
 * His building activities (2:4-6; cf. 1 Ki 7:1-12)
 * His wealth (2:7-9; cf. 2 Chr 9:13-28 - all the things he built would require the wealth of an exceptionally wealthy king)
-* His activities after writing this book (12:9-10; cf. 1 Ki 4:30-34
+* His activities after writing this book (12:9-10; cf. 1 Ki 4:30-34)

 According to rabbinic tradition, Ecclesiastes was written by Solomon in his old age and possibly edited under Hezekiah.
 If Solomon is indeed the author, then the date the book was written would be around 945 B.C.